Like fall, without color

 New & improved lodge

 My timing couldn’t have been better.
-I drove into the Horse Hill Nature Preserve parking lot this afternoon just as a snowmobile emerged from the trail after grooming the snow.
-We’ve had about a foot over the past three days, topped with lovely powder, and I was eager to bring the snowshoes out from offseason storage.
+I drove into the Horse Hill Nature Preserve parking lot on Amherst Road in Merrimack this afternoon just as a snowmobile emerged from the trail after grooming the snow.
+(That’s a job done by volunteers, as is so much other maintenance on New Hampshire trails.)
+We’ve had about a foot of snow over the past three days, topped with lovely powder, and I was eager to bring my snowshoes out from storage.
 I usually don’t get out on trails after snowfalls until the snow’s been chewed up & packed by lots of other people.
 Today, I had two great hours on the main loop trail: no ice, no bare spots, no skiers.
 I love skiers – in fact, I’m married to one – but today, I didn’t have to worry about staying off to one side to make room for them.
 Today was for snowshoers.

 There were ten cars in the lot when I arrived, but that didn’t presage a traffic jam on the trail.
 Horse Hill covers a lot of ground.
 I passed maybe a dozen people altogether, along with four friendly dogs.
 The presence of the dogs probably accounted for the absence of wildlife along my way.